Gingercapo/SQL/README.md

 ### Introduction

-Throughout the next three lessons, you will be learning how to write Structured Query Language (SQL) to interact with a database here in the classroom.
-You will not need to download any software, and you will still be able to test your skills!
+> I be learnt how to write Structured Query Language (SQL) to interact with a database.
+I don't need to download any software, and I will still be able to test my skills!
 SQL is an extremely in demand skill.
-Tons of jobs use SQL, and in the next lessons you will be learning how to utilize SQL to analyze data and answer business questions.
+Tons of jobs use SQL, and in the this project i will be learning how to utilize SQL to analyze data and answer business questions.

 ### Project

-The skills you learn in the classroom are directly extendable to writing SQL in other environments outside this classroom.
-For the project at the end of these lessons, you will download a program that will allow you to write code on your local machine.
-You will then analyze and answer business questions using data associated with a music store by querying their database.
+The skills i learnt in the project are directly extendable to writing SQL in other environments outside of postgres.
+For this project at the end of these project, I will download a program that will allow you to write code on your local machine.
+I then analyze and answer business questions using data associated with a ```music store``` by querying their database.

 ### Lesson Outline

-There are three lessons in this Nanodegree aimed at helping you understand how to write SQL queries.
-If you choose to take the Predictive Analytics Nanodegree or the Data Analyst Nanodegree programs, these three lessons will also be a part of these programs.
+There are three Project in this Nanodegree aimed at helping me understand how to write SQL queries.
+If you choose to take the Predictive Analytics Nanodegree or the Data Analyst Nanodegree programs, these three project will also be a part of these programs.
 However, there is also an additional lesson on Advanced

 > ***SQL also taught by Derek!
 The three lessons in this course aim at the following components of SQL:***